The Latest: Odessa hospital treating 14 shooting victims

 Tippin says social workers and professional counselors are at the hospital to provide support to the families of shooting victims.
 He also said the hospital has been locked down for the safety of the staff and patients.

-He says: “Right now the hospital is stable, it’s secure.”
+He says: “Right now the hospital is stable, its secure.”

 Odessa Police Chief Michael Gerke has said that at least five people died from the shooting.
 He said three law enforcement officers were injured and at least 21 civilians were shot.